davormz/drink-advisor/README.md

 # Drink advisor App with java, Servlets and JSP.
-This is the courseware for the Servlet and JSP course.
+This is the courseware for Java Web Programing; Servlets and JSPs course.

 ## System context.
 The following diagram explains the context of the project.